Why? Well, first we'll look at what an Ambiguous Outer Join is, and then see how to correct it.

-In the case of standard Inner Joins, no matter what order the tables are joined the result set will be the same.
+In the case of standard Inner Joins, the result set will be the same, regardless of the order in which they are joined.
 However, this is not the case with Outer Joins.
-There are times, when using an Outer Join, that the result of the query will be different depending on the order the tables are joined.
-When this happens, you have an Ambiguous Outer Join.
+There are times, when using an Outer Join, that the result of the query will be different depending on the order in which joins are created.
+In this case, Access cannot determine the order to join the tables.
+This is an Ambiguous Outer Join.

 So how do you know when an Outer Join will result in an error?
 The easiest way to understand it is in terms of what you see in the Query Builder grid.

 A table which participates in an Outer join as a Secondary Table (that is, the arrow is pointing *towards* it) cannot participate in either an Inner Join, or as a Secondary Table in another Outer Join.
 Figure 1 shows two types of queries that will result in an Ambiguous Outer Join error.

 However, the table participating in the Outer Join as a Secondary Table can participate in another Outer Join if it is the Base table of the other Outer Join (that is, the arrow points *away* from it).
 Figure 2 shows a query that will not result in an Ambiguous Outer Join error.

 Create a query joining the first two tables with an Outer Join and save it as a named query (i.e. Query1).
 Then, in a second query, join the first query to the third table.

 Figure 3 shows how to build a stacked query.

 Figure 3: Shows how to split the query into two queries to avoid an Ambiguous Outer Join.